Too many content creators focus on building a strong social media presence instead of prioritizing their list building efforts.

 List building best practices

-Once you have an idea of what kind of lead magnet you want to create, let’s go over some best practices.
-Some of these may sound familiar, but we don’t want to cut you loose before we go over some of the final elements you need to create a strong list building strategy.
+Once you have an idea of what kind of lead magnet you want to use, let’s go over some best practices and the final elements you need to create a strong list building strategy.

 Stick to one main call-to-action

 A call-to-action (CTA) refers to a direct action that you want your audience to take.
 In this case, you want to inspire your audience to sign up for your email list by using incentive and action-oriented language to get them to click your CTA button.